thomlom/blog/content/blog/soft-skills-developers/index.md

 ## 🧠 Egoless

-Raise your hand if you ever met that person who is too much pride of its code, makes fun of others and doesn't accept any critics of his code. ✋
+Raise your hand if you ever met that person who is too much pride of his code, makes fun of others and doesn't accept any critics. ✋

 It's not because you don't know something that it means you're incompetent.
 It's not because you have a question that it means you know nothing.
 It's not because someone else know less things than you that it means you're superior to him.
 Take a look at this [list of things](https://overreacted.io/things-i-dont-know-as-of-2018/) Dan Abramov didn't know in last December.
 Does it make him a bad developer?
 I don't think so.
 You can be a successful developer and not know many topics as long as you have a **domain of expertise and the right attitude**.